AlejandraLLI/DeepLearning_Project/00_Administrative/Meeting_Minutes.md

 - Top 2 data sets: snakes & ages (prefered)
 - Talk to Ashish to discuss applications, pros and cons.
-- Research what is EDA on images
+- Research what is EDA on images.
 - Split EDA when the data set is defined.